ansible-community/antsibull-changelog/docs/community.md

 ## Forum

 Join the [Ansible Forum](https://forum.ansible.com) as a single starting point and our default communication platform for questions and help, development discussions, events, and much more.
-[Register](https://forum.ansible.com/signup?) to join the community.
+[Register on the Forum](https://forum.ansible.com/signup?) to join the community.
 Search by categories and tags to find interesting topics or start a new one; subscribe only to topics you need!

 * [Posts tagged with 'antsibull'](https://forum.ansible.com/tag/antsibull): subscribe to participate in project-related conversations.
 * [Social Spaces](https://forum.ansible.com/c/chat/4): gather and interact with fellow enthusiasts.